UCSD-ECE143-2020FALL-TEAM24/CovidPolicyAnalysis/README.md

 ## How to Run
 1. Install dependencies
-2. Open "Team24_Final_Notebook.ipynb" or "Team24_Final.py"
+2. Open "Team24_Final_Notebook.ipynb" or "Team24_Final_Code.py"
-3. Run all cells
+3. Run all